 You’re completely free to grow and adapt your business as you see fit.
 This means changing, adding, or eliminating services based on client demand, profitability, your available time commitment, and your personal interests.

 As you’ll discover in launching your VA business, freedom to choose can be a double-edged sword.
 We often hear from people who are in the process of starting their businesses who are struggling to decide on service offerings.

 - Take a look at the list of 275+ services we shared previously.

 - Highlight the ones you feel like you could get started with and/or learn quickly.

 - Pick 2-3 ideas that you feel you’d like to begin with and then….

-You can adapt and change over time in a way that suits your business.
+You can adapt and change over time in a way that suits your business and desires.
 For example, you might decide to move from an hourly rate to a retainer or maybe even productized VA services.
-Again, the sky’s the limit and you can build your business exactly as you’d like!
+Again, the sky’s the limit and you can (and should) build your business exactly as you’d like.

 3. Decide on Your Pricing Structure

 Everyone wants to know, “How much does a Virtual Assistant make per hour?”
 What’s the right amount to charge and how much is enough (but not too much)?